 Giving a gift may earn you more than gratitude:

 - Reduced estate taxes.
 Moving money out of your estate via lifetime gifts can pay off even if those gifts trigger the gift tax.
 How?
 By removing future appreciation on the asset from your estate.
 Say, for example, that you give your daughter real estate worth $5,504,000, using up your $14,000 exclusion and your entire $5,490,000 2017 lifetime gift exclusion.
-If the property is worth $7,014,000 when you die, that's $1,510,000 less to be taxed in your estate.
+If the property were to become worth $7,014,000 when you die, that's $1,510,000 less to be taxed in your estate.

 - Reduced income taxes.
 If you give property that has a low tax basis (such as a rental house that has depreciated way below its fair market value), or property that generates a lot of taxable income, you may reduce income taxes paid within a family by shifting these assets to family members in lower tax brackets.